dev-xo/remix-auth-totp/README.md

 ## Sponsors

-Huge thanks to our sponsors who makes it possible to maintain and improve Remix SaaS! 🙌
+Huge thanks to our sponsors who makes it possible to maintain and improve Remix Auth TOTP! 🙌

 <table width="100%">
   <tr height="187px">